boulund/lunchplans/README.md

 ## Contribute
 You can contribue by writing a lunch restaurant module if you feel there is one missing.

+### TODO
 Some key functionality is still missing:

-  * Automatically create a poll
+  * Add more lunch menu parsers/scrapers
+  * "Lunchbot"-code that suggests menu options, can be expanded with lots of ideas

+## What can I do?

 The following sections highlight some suggestions for areas that can be improved.